This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Denmark.

 In practice, the pre-notification phase will last at least two to three weeks in simple cases, and four weeks or more in more complex cases.
 Recently, we have seen cases where the pre-notification phase has lasted up to six months and where Phase I thus did not commence until the DCCA had no more questions and practically all of the case analysis had already been car-ried out.
 Consequently, in some cases the pre-notification phase essentially corresponds to a Phase I and a Phase II review.

 What is the basic timetable for the authority’s review?

 The DCCA’s review is divided into a Phase I and a Phase II.
-Phase I begins once the notification has been deemed complete by the DCCA which includes, among other things, the receipt of the filling fee.
-See further about filling fees in Question 25.
+Phase I begins once the notification has been deemed complete by the DCCA which includes, among other things, the receipt of the filing fee.
+See further about filing fees in Question 25.

 Once the notification is deemed complete and Phase I commences, the DCCA will have 25 business days to determine whether the merger can be approved.
 Phase II begins if the DCCA decides to initiate further investigations of the merger.
 In Phase II, the DCCA will have 90 business days from the time of the decision to initiate further investigations to determine whether the merger should be approved or prohibited.

 If the DCCA does not make a decision within the relevant time limit, this will be considered to be a decision to approve the merger.